Those mysterious childrens coffins in Edward IV’s vault….

 edward-iv-tomb-st-georges

-Edward’s IV Monument in St Georges Chapel, Windsor
+Edward’s IV Monument in St George’s Chapel, Windsor

-The floor plan dating from 1790 showing the ledger stone inscribed George Duke of Bedford next to the stone inscribed with his parents name on.
-The ledger stone covers the mysterious vault thought at that time to contain the coffins of George and Mary.
+The floor plan dating from 1790 showing the ledger stone inscribed ‘George Duke of Bedford’ next to his father’s monument.
+The ledger stone covers the mysterious vault supposed at that time to contain the coffins of George and Mary.

 serenissimus princeps Georgius filius tercius Christianissimi principis Edvardi iiij”

-and it was known that Mary had been laid to rest alongside her little brother – her funeral accounts tell us “and after Dirige she buried by my Lorde George, her brother, on whos solles God have mercy” (1).
+and it was known that Mary had been laid to rest alongside her little brother because her funeral accounts tell us

 IMG_0003